Carl Lavia and Lorna Le Bredonchel are creating large-scale ink-sketches of every single UK city

-In 2016 sketch artist Carl Lavia and photographer, Lorna Le Bredonchel began their country-wide 'walk' - the ambitious '69 cities of the UK' project was formed, which aims to create a portrait of the whole United Kingdom through large-scale sketches of its 69 cities.
+In 2016 sketch artist Carl Lavia and photographer, Lorna Le Bredonchel began their epic 69 cities 'walk', which aims to create a portrait of the whole United Kingdom through large-scale sketches of its 69 cities.

 Carl aka 'Sketch', is a self-taught artist based in London.
 He has been sketching since the age of 5 when he first became interested in the aesthetics of architecture, maps, and cityscapes.
 Whilst in his early work he created fictional cities, Carl’s current practice focuses on depicting visited cities from an aerial viewpoint, emphasising the abstraction of pattern and intensifying the detail and abundance of information.
 Predominantly working with ink on archival paper, Carl distinguishes between drawing and his approach – sketching – which allows for a more immediate and impressionistic response.